 - African Charter on the Rights and Welfare of the Child

-- AUO Convention Governing the Specific Aspects of Refugee Problems in Africa
+- OAU Convention Governing the Specific Aspects of Refugee Problems in Africa

 - African Charter on Democracy, Elections and Governance

-- Guidelines for African Union Electoral Observations and Monitoring Missions
+- Guidelines for African Union Electoral Observation and Monitoring Missions

 - Principles and Guidelines on the Right to a Fair Trial and Legal Assistance in Africa

 - Pretoria Declaration on Economic, Social and Cultural Rights in Africa

 - Resolution on Guidelines and Measures for the Prohibition and Prevention of Torture, Cruel, Inhuman or Degrading Treatment or Punishment in Africa (Robben Island Guidelines), 2008

 - Ouagadougou Declaration and Plan of Action on Accelerating Prisons and Penal Reforms in Africa